Close

 Some companies, like Eurostar, do not allow pets on board, while others, like National Rail, allow up to two pets per passenger, free of charge.

-If you choose to fly with a pet it will not be allowed in the cabin with you unless it's an assistance animal.
+If you choose to fly with a pet, generally it will not be allowed in the cabin with you unless it's an assistance animal.
 Although you are allowed to take your falcon on Qatar, Emirates, Etihad or Royal Jordanian Airlines.
 In the Middle East, the birds even have their own passports!

 To meet the requirements for transporting a pet on a plane, you’ll need a container that is spacious, robust and secure.
 Check out the IATA (International Air Transport Association)'s container requirements.